d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 we will need as many affine functions as we have outputs.
-Strictly speaking, we only need one fewer, since the final category has to be the difference between $1$ and the sum of the other categories but for reasons of symmetry we use a slightly redundant parametrization.
+Strictly speaking, we only need one fewer, since the final category has to be the difference between $1$ and the sum of the other categories, but for reasons of symmetry we use a slightly redundant parametrization.
 Each output corresponds to its own affine function.